 Kyoto’s other famous food product is pickles.
 Every type of vegetable imaginable is pickled using one of several preservation methods, including salting, rice bran, and pickling in rice vinegar.
 One of the best-known Kyoto pickles is shibazuke, pickled eggplant and ginger that gets its bright magenta color from red shiso leaves.
 A great place to sample many kinds of Kyoto pickles is Nishiki Market, popularly known as “Kyoto’s Kitchen.”
 Dozens of pickle vendors have artfully arranged samples for guests to try, and you can buy vacuum-packed pickles at numerous shops throughout Kyoto for your trip home.

-Whichever way you choose to enjoy Kyoto’s charms, you’ll be sure to enjoy your visit to Japan’s ancient capital during Tokyo 2020 Olympics and Paralympics!
+Whichever way you choose to enjoy Kyoto’s charms, you’ll be sure to enjoy your visit to Japan’s ancient capital!

 A freelance writer for Tokyo Weekender magazine and Stars and Stripes Japan newspaper, Sarah has also contributed to a number of websites including Spiritual Travels, BentoYa Cooking and Thanks for The Meal.